An Phoblacht: Earlier publications

 The original An Phoblacht was founded as the official organ of the Dungannon Clubs in Belfast in 1906 and its first edition was printed on 13 December 1906 under the English-language version of the title The Republic.
 In the first edition, Bulmer Hobson, one of the founders of the Dungannon Clubs, set out their aims:

-Ireland today claims her place among the free peoples of the Earth.
-She has never surrendered that claim, nor will ever she surrender it, and today forces are working in Ireland that will not be still until her claim is acknowledged and her voice heard in the councils of the nations.

 A year later the paper merged with a Dublin publication called The Peasant.
-However, the title An Phoblacht was again used from 1925 with Patrick Little (P.J Little) as editor and continued until 1937 with a tumultuous history of internal splits and constant suppression by the government.
+However, the title An Phoblacht was again used from 1925 with Patrick Little (P.

+J. Little) as its editor during a tumultuous period of internal splits and constant suppression by the government.
 From 1925 into 1926, Seán Lemass wrote a number of articles advocating engagement in politics prior to the establishment of Fianna Fáil.
 Peadar O'Donnell took over as editor in April 1926 following a split in the Irish republican movement (Little became one of the founding members of Fianna Fáil).
 Frank Ryan also edited the paper for some time; other prominent contributors during this time included Maurice Twomey, Seán MacBride, Frank Gallagher (who became the first editor of The Irish Press), Hanna Sheehy-Skeffington and Fr Michael O'Flanagan.
 The title appeared again in 1966 as the paper of a small IRA splinter group based in Cork.